bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             *"building all your modules into the kernel"*, although the idea is the same.
 There are things called microkernels which have modules which get their own codespace.
-The GNU Hurd and the Magenta kernel of Google Fuchsia are two examples of a microkernel.
+The GNU Hurd and the Zircon kernel of Google Fuchsia are two examples of a microkernel.

       .. container:: outline-3
-         :name: outline-container-orgee51fb4
+         :name: outline-container-org517834b

          .. rubric:: 5.6.
 Device Drivers
-            :name: orgee51fb4
+            :name: org517834b

          .. container:: outline-text-3
             :name: text-5-6